Bargah692/ATT-Command-Plus/README.md

 # Info
 This is a decently easy bot to use.
 You only need the tavern command runner to execute commands, unlike various other command bots like Zesty Bot that utilize a discord bot.
 If you know how to use the base game commands, you will know how to use this bot.

+You can use this bot as a template for your own bot, or as it exists currently.

 Join this discord for more info and such: https://discord.gg/jUk4NZEcw6

 # Current Commands!